daira/pluto-eris/README.md

 The size of 446 bits follows
 [recommendations by Aurore Guillevic](https://members.loria.fr/AGuillevic/pairing-friendly-curves/) for BN curves at the 128-bit security level (but any errors are my own).
-More precisely, by using the SexTNFS cost simulator associated with [[GS2019]], we obtain an estimate of roughly 132 bits of security for Pluto and its pairing.
+More precisely, by using the STNFS cost simulator associated with [[GS2019]], we obtain an estimate of roughly 132 bits of security for Pluto and its pairing.
 The security margin of Eris is larger since attacks on the pairing are not applicable: it has a Pollard rho security level of 221.6 bits.